ActioPtyLtd/datapipes-examples/README.md

 $ ./run -c <filename> [options]... [vmargs]...

 ```
-options
-    Command-line options seperated by spaces.
-vmwargs
-    Command-line arguments used to substitue values in the configuration file in the form of -Dkey1=val1...

-Options:
+options:
 * -p, --pipe
     This is used to specify which pipe to execute in the configuration file.
 The default is the startup pipe specified in the configuration file.
 * -s, --service
     The parameter will run DataPipes as a long running service, listening on a predefined port specified in the configuration file.

+vmargs:
+Command-line arguments used to substitue values in the configuration file in the form of -Dkey1=val1...

 ## Hello World